tact-lang/pitaya/docs/SPECIFICATION.md

 Session resumption is handled via Claude Code's `--resume` CLI flag with the session_id.

-**Container Status Tracking**: The implementation may use an additional status tracking mechanism via `/tmp/orchestrator_status/` on the host filesystem.
-Container labels include `task_status` which may be updated throughout the lifecycle, but the authoritative status lives in orchestration state and public events.
+**Container Status Tracking**: Container labels are set at creation time and are not updated at runtime.
+The authoritative status lives in orchestration state and public events.
+The runner writes a heartbeat file inside the persistent session volume at `/home/node/.orc/last_active` (ISO‑8601 UTC), updating at least every 15 seconds while active.
+Orchestration also maintains `last_active_ts` in `state.json`.
+Cleanup/retention considers, in order: (1) timestamps in `state.json`, (2) the heartbeat file’s mtime, (3) Docker `CreatedAt` when neither is available.

 The Docker management layer remains agnostic about orchestration strategies or git workflows.
 It simply provides isolated execution environments with proper resource controls and session preservation.
 The true isolation comes from each container working with its own complete git repository, with no possibility of cross-contamination between instances or with the host system.

 ## 3.5 Git Operations

-Git operations use a carefully designed isolation strategy that achieves perfect separation between parallel instances while maintaining efficiency.
-This approach emerged from the fundamental requirement that each AI agent must work in complete isolation, seeing only the branch it needs to modify, without any possibility of interfering with other instances or accessing the host repository.
+Git operations use an isolation strategy that provides complete separation between parallel instances while maintaining efficiency.
+Each AI agent works in complete isolation, seeing only the branch it needs to modify, without the possibility of interfering with other instances or accessing the host repository.

 **The Isolation Strategy**: Before starting each container, the Instance Runner creates a completely isolated git repository on the host: